 Best Low Key Dalek Story: Death to the Daleks vs Daleks in Manhatten/Evolution of The Daleks

-The Dalek two parter in Manhatten for some reason I have absolutely no idea is often slated as one of the worst Dalek stories ever made.
+The Dalek two parter in Manhatten for some reason is often slated as one of the worst Dalek stories ever made.
 Personally I like it.
 Yes the pig men are a bit naff, but still its a good story and the setting is very effective.

 NDW 3 CDW 4